benob/LUMI-lights/README.md

 There is a `lumi_sysex.js` library which contains a few functions to control basic behaviour of the keyboard and an example index.html file which showcases how to use the library.

+The demo can be tried at https://benob.github.io/LUMI-lights/.
+It requires that your LUMI is identified as device 37 and that it is the second midi device on the host (the default on linux).